portdebarcelona/OpenInfoAPI-Ports/README.md

 - [Ports 4.0 decision](docs/annexes/IDEAS-RESOLUCION-PROVISIONAL-CONCESION-DE-AYUDAS_signed.pdf)
 - [More detailed presentation](docs/Presentation.md)
 ## Introduction to idea Open Info API for Ports
-All the large commercial ports manage a logistics space dedicated to the exchange of means of transport of goods.
-Specifically from the marine environment (ships) to the land environment (truck or train) and vice versa.
+All the large commercial ports manage a logistics area where goods can change their mode of transport.
+Specifically from the sea side (vessels) to the land side (trucks or trains) and vice versa.
 This activity is specified in:
-- Ships that arrive to port, load and unload the merchandise (normally in containers, or in bulk),
+- Vessels that arrive to port, load and unload their cargo (usually in containers/trailers or as a bulk cargo),
-- Port companies that facilitate the access and berthing of the ship,
+- Port companies that facilitate the access and berthing of the vessel,
-- Stevedores who operate the cranes and take the merchandise to the storage spaces,
+- Stevedores who operate the cranes and take the equipments or cargo to the storage spaces,
 - Trucks that bring or take the goods from the port,
-- Trains that are loaded and unloaded and that will transport the goods to a destination in the hinterland
+- Trains that are loaded and unloaded and that will carry the goods to a destination in the hinterland.

 All these activities are carried out under:
 - An intense documentary exchange between the port operators,